-- (a) Immediately cease all works within 20 metres of any part of the discovery, including shutting down all earth disturbing machinery and stopping all earth moving activities, and in the case of evidence of contaminated land apply controls to minimise discharge of contaminants into the environment. - (b) Secure the area of the discovery, including a sufficient buffer area to ensure that all sensitive material remains undisturbed.
+- (a) Immediately cease all works within 20 metres of any part of the discovery, including shutting down all earth disturbing machinery and stopping all earth moving activities. - (b) Secure the area of the discovery, including a sufficient buffer area to ensure that all sensitive material remains undisturbed.